Bishal-Kumar-Baishya/Brute-force-simulator/README.md

 - v2: Added `--delay` to avoid rate limiter, and for each failed attempts it logs in a file with info like IP, username, password and timestamp.
 The log file format is compatible with Log Analyzer project.
 - v3: Added lockout mechanism which locks the account after 5 attempts.
 It can lockout legitimate users too, and real implementations use temporary lockouts or CAPTCHA instead.

+Technically this is a dictionary attack — it tries passwords from a wordlist rather than every possible combination.

 ## Built with
 - Python 3